 3. Consider alternative fuel or hybrid vehicles

 New cars and innovative technology will enable fleet businesses to have the desired mobility without damaging the environment.
 Look for vehicles that have a higher mileage rating, which reduces the use of petrol per mile that the car travels.
 Vehicles that run on alternative energy offer another solution — hybrid vehicles, for instance, are another form of cleaner transportation as they produce lower emissions than traditional petrol or diesel-powered vehicles.

-And as Earth Hour fast approaches, field-based businesses can do their part by addressing fuel efficiency.
+Field-based businesses can do their part for sustainability by addressing fuel efficiency.
 This will help reduce your carbon footprint and improve the environmental sustainability of your business, not to mention, cut thousands of dollars off your bills.
 Now is the time to get your business involved in climate change.

 Some ROIs are easier to calculate than others.
 It's important to consider both tangible and...

 A new $3.4 million trial will help support growing adoption of electric vehicles across Australia...

 New charging technology will drive Queensland's EV uptake plans.